Content

 > Read more about birth registration if the mother lives outside of Denmark

-You can complete the Care and Responsibility Declaration for Paternity online on borger.dk with MitID before the child is born.
+You can complete the Care and Responsibility Declaration online on borger.dk with MitID before your child is born.
 The declaration is automatically sent to the Agency of Family Law, who will process the case.

-> Complete the Care and Responsibility Declaration for Paternity online with MitID
+> Complete the Care and Responsibility Declaration online with MitID

 > Find step-by-step guide to complete the Care and Responsibility Declaration online